dividendnerd/dividendnerd.github.io/_posts/2018-09-09-more-stocks-and-something-else.md

 * Starbucks
 * The Walt Disney Company

-In the period after I bought threeadditional stocks, I had some cash available and saw some good opportunities.
+In the period after I bought three additional stocks, I had some cash available and saw some good opportunities.

 * EQT Midstream Partners (EQM) @ $54.10
 * AT&T @31.52